Microfoam: Interaction of fat and protein

 Like in whipped cream, air bubbles are initially stabilized by the protein β-casein, prior to their adsorption of fat.
 This adsorption causes destabilization of the bubbles, because the fat molecules are amphiphilic (i.e. they have polar and non-polar ends), competing with protein molecules which are more conducive to bubbles.
 The denaturation of milk fat occurs around 40 °C, so milk at higher temperatures is not significantly affected by this problem.
 At higher temperatures, the protein β-lactoglobulin enables the foam to maintain its structure and is the prime factor in the formation of foam.
-This can be show trivially by adding various quantities of skim milk powder which contains a high concentration of β-lactoglobulin.
+This can be shown trivially by adding various quantities of skim milk powder which contains a high concentration of β-lactoglobulin.

 Since fat reduces the likelihood of bonding at the surface of bubbles, it follows that fat content in milk is inversely proportional to its frothing potential.
 Whilst this is true, an excessive fat constituent also enables larger bubbles, leading to macrofoam rather than microfoam.
 As a result, most baristas prefer to use whole milk rather than skim milk, due to its tendency to form smaller, more homogeneous bubbles.